 Where Can You Get a Second Lien?

 If you’re looking for second lien lenders in Texas, start with your local credit unions or banks.
 Member-owned credit unions often have competitive interest rates, along with several other benefits.
-You can also enlist the help of a mortgage broker or search online for reasonable rates.
+You can also enlist the help of a mortgage broker or search online for reasonable fixed rates.